actionhero/ah-sequelize-plugin/README.md

       schema: schema,
       searchPath: schema,
       dialectOptions: { prependSearchPath: true }, // Merge this one if it already exists.
-      functionsToInjectSchemaIn: ["addColumn", "removeColumn", "renameColumn"], // This config is needed if you are using one of these functions on your migrations.
     };
   },
 };